-If you are paid to prepare a tax return claming an earned income tax credit (EITC), a child tax credit (CTC), an additional child tax credit (ACTC), or an American opportunity tax credit AOTC), or beginning with returns filed in 2019, head of house hold (HOH) filing status, due diligence regulations now require you to complete and submit the Form 8867, Paid Preparer's Due Diligence Checklist.
+If you are paid to prepare a tax return claiming the earned income tax credit (EITC), child tax credit (CTC), additional child tax credit (ACTC), credit for other dependents (ODC), or American opportunity tax credit AOTC), or beginning with returns filed in 2019, head of house hold (HOH) filing status, due diligence regulations now require you to complete and submit Form 8867, Paid Preparer's Due Diligence Checklist, with each return.
 See the Form 8867 instructions for more information.
-We modified the Form 8867 to include the CTC, the ACTC, and the AOTC and streamlined the format.
+We modified the Form 8867 to include ODC and the HOH filing status.

 Completing the form is not a substitute for actually performing your required due diligence and completing all required forms and schedules when preparing the return for your clients.
 But, using the Form 8867 ensures you consider the eligibility criteria for HOH filing status and each refundable credit for each claim you prepare.

 Completing and submitting the Form 8867 when filing the return is one of your due diligence requirements.
 There is a $500 penalty for not meeting this requirement.This penalty is adjusted annually for inflation under Internal Revenue Code section 6695(g).
 The penalty for returns prepared after 2018 is $520.
 This penalty is per credit/HOH filing status per return and could be up to $2,080 per a return.

 To meet your due diligence requirements, for every tax return or claim for refund you prepare claiming the EITC, CTC/ACTC/ODC, AOTC or HOH filing status, you must:

 - Complete the form with information you get from your client or that you reasonably obtained

 - Complete all required parts of the form

 - Submit the completed Form 8867 with each e-filed tax return you transmit or attach the completed Form 8867 to each paper return or claim for you refund you prepare for your client.